metagenlab/zAMP/docs/_build/html/_sources/pages/execution.rst.txt

     **Motivation:**

-    Eventually more time consuming but fool-proof method to designate to the pipeline the *.fastq* files by their absolute path on the system.
+    Eventually more time consuming to prepare the *sample sheet* but fool-proof method to designate to the pipeline the *.fastq.gz* files by their absolute path on the system.

     **Working principle:**